-$$SimRank(b{1}, b{2}) = \lim{n \to \infty} \sum{k=1}^{n} HeteSim(b{1}, b{2} | (R^{-1}R)^{k}),$$
+$$SimRank(b{1}, b{2}) = \lim{n \to \infty} \sum{k=1}^{n} HeteSim(b{1}, b{2} | (R^{-1}R)^{k}).$$

 This property reveals the connection of SimRank and HeteSim.
 SimRank sums up the meeting probability of two objects after all possible steps.
 HeteSim just calculates the meeting probability along the given relevance path.
-If the relevance paths explore all possible meta paths among the two types of objects, the sum of HeteSim based on these paths is the SimRank.
-So we can say that HeteSim is a pathconstrained version of SimRank.
+If the relevance paths explore all possible meta paths among the two objects, the sum of HeteSim based on these paths is the SimRank.
+So we can say that HeteSim is a path-constrained version of SimRank.
 Through relevance paths, HeteSim can subtly evaluate the similarity of heterogeneous objects with fine granularity.
 This property also implies that HeteSim is more efficient than SimRank, since HeteSim only needs to calculate the meeting probability along the given relevance path, not all possible meta paths.

-4.6 Discussion
+F. Discussion

-It is a big issue for heterogeneous networks to choose relevance path.
+Here, we discuss how to choose relevance path.
 There are several ways to do it.
 (1) Users can select proper paths according to their domain knowledge and experiences.
 (2) Supervised learning can be used to automatically determine the importance of relevance paths.
-In information retrieval field, Lao and Cohen [22] proposed a learnable proximity measure where proximity is defined by a weighted combination of simple "path experts".
+In information retrieval field, Lao and Cohen [24] proposed a learnable proximity measure where proximity is defined by a weighted combination of simple "path experts".
 Through labeled training data, a learning algorithm can infer the weights of paths.
 The similar strategy can also be used for path selection.
-(3) Recently, Sun et al. [24] combined meta path selection and user-guided information for clustering in heterogeneous networks.
+(3) Recently, Sun et al. [26] combined meta path selection and user-guided information for clustering in heterogeneous networks.
 The similar user-guided information can also been applied in the selection of relevance paths in HeteSim.

-There are numbers of similarity measures, most of which are based on three basic strategies [5]: (1) Path count strategy measures the number of path instances connecting source and target objects; (2) Random walk strategy measures the probability of the random walk from source to target objects; and (3) Pairwise random walk (PRW) strategy measures the pairwise random walk probability starting from source and target objects and reaching the same middle objects.
+There are numbers of similarity measures, most of which are based on three basic strategies [5]: (1) Path count strategy measures the number of path instances connecting source and target objects; (2) Random walk (RW) strategy measures the probability of the random walk from source to target objects; and (3) Pairwise random walk (PRW) strategy measures the pairwise random walk probability starting from source and target objects and reaching the same middle objects.
 Due to symmetry and arbitrary path constraints, we employ the PRW model in this work.
-Although the RW model can also satisfy the symmetric property through the combination of the reachable probability based on the paths $\mathcal{P}$ and $\mathcal{P}^{-1}$ , it is redundant for symmetric path, as well as lacks of nice interpretation.
-For the PRW model, it has to face the problem that the source and target object will not meet when the length of relevance path is odd.
-In order to solve it, some strategies need to be devised, such as assigning the meeting object type.
-This paper adopts the path decomposition strategy based on the following advantages.
+Although the RW model can also satisfy the symmetric property through the combination of the reachable probability based on the paths \mathcal{P} and \mathcal{P}^{-1} , it is redundancy for symmetric path, as well as short of nice interpretability.
+For the PRW model, it is inevitable to face the problem that the source and target object will not meet when the length of relevance path is odd.
+In order to solve it, some optional strategies can be applied, such as assigning the meeting object type.
+This paper adopts the path deposition strategy based on the following advantages.
 (1) It has a uniform framework to evaluate the relevance of same or different-typed objects for arbitrary paths.
-(2) It provides a simple but effective method to evaluate the relevance of two different-typed objects based on an atomic relation (see Definition 7).
+(2) It provides a simple but effective method to evaluate the relevance of two different-typed objects based on an atomic relation (see Def.
+7).